-Sally Colburn is an accomplished teacher, rich in experience from teaching R-7 at various schools in her 15+ years as a teacher.
-Sally completed her Bachelor of Education (JP & P) at the University of SA and has taught at schools in the Adelaide Hills, Southern and Eastern suburbs.
+Sally is an accomplished teacher, rich in experience, teaching R-7 at various schools in her 15+ years as a teacher.
+Sally completed her Bachelor of Education (JP & Primary) at the University of SA and has taught at schools in the Adelaide Hills, Southern and Eastern suburbs.

 Sally is a proud Rose Park Primary School Old Scholar with long family connections to the school.